From Action Labels to Sets: Rethinking Action Supervision for Imitation Learning from Corrective Feedback: Policy Shaping via Desired Action Sets

-The algorithm for utilizing desired action spaces to train the implicit policy is outlined in function \texttt{PolicyShaping} of Algorithm \ref{alg:CLIC_algorithm}.
-In each update step, action samples are drawn from the current EBM using MCMC sampling (line \ref{alg:line:MCMC}).
-These sampled actions are then used to estimate both the current policy distribution and the target policy distribution (lines \ref{alg:line:estimate_policy}- \ref{alg:line:estimate_target}).
-Finally, the KL loss is computed based on these estimates, and the EBM parameters ${\bm \theta}$ are updated accordingly (line \ref{alg:line:KL_loss}).
-An example of the training process is shown in Fig. \ref{fig:Fig9_illustration_implicit_policy_loss_effects}, which illustrates how the algorithm adjusts the density of an EBM and effectively aligns it with a desired action space.
+Algorithm~\ref{alg:CLIC_algorithm} summarizes how desired action sets are incorporated into policy training.
+In each update step, action samples are drawn from the current policy (line~\ref{alg:line:MCMC}).
+The observation model assigns each sampled action a score reflecting its consistency with the desired action set (line~\ref{alg:line:observation_model_cal}).
+These scores are combined with the estimated current policy to construct the target distribution over the sampled actions (lines~\ref{alg:line:estimate_policy}--\ref{alg:line:estimate_target}).
+Finally, the KL loss is evaluated to update the policy parameters $\bm\theta$ (line~\ref{alg:line:KL_loss}).
+Fig.~\ref{fig:Fig9_illustration_implicit_policy_loss_effects} illustrates how repeated updates shift more probability mass of the policy into the desired action set.